-Note that the meanings of bits C through H can be dependent upon bit B, depending on how Extensibility is defined in future specifications; see Section 3.1 for more information.
+Note that the meanings of bits "D" through "H" can be dependent upon bit "B", depending on how the Extensibility parameter is defined in future specifications; see Section 3.1 for more information.

-Future assignments in this registry are also to be defined by Standards Action as defined by [25].
+Future assignments in this registry are also to be defined by Standards Action as defined by [RFC8126].
 Assignments consist of the value of the flags, a symbolic name for the algorithm, and a reference to its specification.